Frequently asked questions about the Niverville Community Resource and Recreation Centre

-How did you decide on the priorities for the master plan?
+How did you decide on the priorities for the Community Resource and Recreation Centre (CRRC) master plan?

 We undertook an extensive public consultation process that began during 2014’s civic election.
-We then had meetings and discussions with a wide range of stakeholders.
-We also conducted an independent telephone survey with Niverville and Niverville area residents.
-The results were clear and consistent in terms of the community wanting to see construction of a Community Resource & Recreation Centre that could serve the needs of all ages year-round.
+We then had meetings and discussions with a wide range of stakeholders and conducted an independent telephone survey with Niverville and Niverville area residents.
+The results were clear and consistent in terms of the community wanting to see construction of a CRRC that could serve the needs of all ages, year-round.

 What will it cost and where’s the money going to come from?

-In total, it will cost approximately $19.5 million to complete the Community Resource & Recreation Centre.
-Of this amount, the Town of Niverville will be contributing $5 million.
-The Town has requested $11.3 million from the Investing in Canada Infrastructure Program.
-Leaving a fundraising goal of $3.2 million from the community.
+In total, it will cost approximately $19.5 million to complete the CRRC.
+Of this amount, $5 million will come from the Town of Niverville, $3.5 million will come from the Provice of Manitoba, and $7.8 million will come from the Federal Government.
+This leaves a fundraising goal of $3.2 million from the community.

-Where is the Town getting the $5 million from and will taxes go up to pay for this?
+Where is the Town getting the $5 million?

 What does your fundraising plan look like?

-Clare Braun is the Chair of both the Friends of the CRRC and the fundraising team.
-Together, with other volunteers, they are hoping to secure donations from individuals, the business community, through foundations, and from our agriculture sector and church community.
-Naming rights to features on the complex are also available.
+Clare Braun is the Chair of both the Friends of Niverville and the fundraising team.
+Together with other volunteers, he is hoping to secure donations from individuals, the business community, foundations, and from our agriculture sector and church community, with presentations available to organizations should they request one.

-When and where will the Community Resource & Recreation Centre be built?
+When and where will the CRRC be built?

-The Community Resource & Recreation Centre will be constructed between the new high school and arena on Centre Street.
-Construction is scheduled to begin in Spring 2019 once all funding is in place, which we expect will take at least 18 months.
+The CRRC will be constructed between the new high school and arena on Centre Street.
+Construction began in June 2019 and is scheduled to be completed in fall 2020 once all funding is in place.

 What will happen to the old arena?